jackkershaw/portfolio/src/pages/blog/daily-challenges.md

 - Added an intro screen, like on Wordle to explain what the website is about.
 Stored in local storage whether this has been clicked - if it has ever (i.e. not just today), don't show the popup again.
 - Improved desktop css to show all the content.
 - Added animations using Animista.

+## Conclusion

+You can find a live copy of the site at [dailychallenges.jackkershaw.net](https://dailychallenges.jackkershaw.net) and read more on the Github repository [here](https://github.com/jones58/daily-challenges).